Wasserstein Flow Matching: Generative modeling over families of distributions: Abstract

 \section{Abstract}

-Generative modeling typically concerns the transport of a single source distribution to a single target distribution by learning (i.e., regressing onto) simple probability flows.
-However, in modern data-driven fields such as computer graphics and single-cell genomics, samples (say, point-clouds) from datasets can themselves be viewed as distributions (as, say, discrete measures).
-In these settings, the standard generative modeling paradigm of flow matching would ignore the relevant geometry of the samples.
-To remedy this, we propose \emph{Wasserstein flow matching} (WFM), which appropriately lifts flow matching onto families of distributions by appealing to the Riemannian nature of the Wasserstein geometry.
-Our algorithm leverages theoretical and computational advances in (entropic) optimal transport, as well as the attention mechanism in our neural network architecture.
-We present two novel algorithmic contributions.
-First, we demonstrate how to perform generative modeling over Gaussian distributions, where we generate representations of granular cell states from single-cell genomics data.
-Secondly, we show that WFM can learn flows between high-dimensional and variable sized point-clouds and synthesize cellular microenvironments from spatial transcriptomics datasets.
-Code is available at \href{https://github.com/DoronHav/WassersteinFlowMatching}{WassersteinFlowMatching}.
+Generative modeling typically concerns transporting a single source distribution to a target distribution via simple probability flows.
+However, in fields like computer graphics and single-cell genomics, samples themselves can be viewed as distributions, where standard flow matching ignores their inherent geometry.
+We propose Wasserstein flow matching (WFM), which lifts flow matching onto families of distributions using the Wasserstein geometry.
+Notably, WFM is the first algorithm capable of generating distributions in high dimensions, whether represented analytically (as Gaussians) or empirically (as point-clouds).
+Our theoretical analysis establishes that Wasserstein geodesics constitute proper conditional flows over the space of distributions, making for a valid FM objective.
+Our algorithm leverages optimal transport theory and the attention mechanism, demonstrating versatility across computational regimes: exploiting closed-form optimal transport paths for Gaussian families, while using entropic estimates on point-clouds for general distributions.
+WFM successfully generates both 2D \& 3D shapes and high-dimensional cellular microenvironments from spatial transcriptomics data.
+Code is available at \href{https://github.com/DoronHav/WassersteinFlowMatching/}{Wasserstein Flow Matching}.